0xNefu/txchyon-capital/src/content/posts/getting-started/best-crypto-debit-cards.md

 - Global usability
 - Required staking or holdings

 Used responsibly, they let you spend crypto while earning rewards.
-Referral links provide readers with signup bonuses and incentives.
+Many of these cards offer signup bonuses or promotions—check the official sites for the latest details.
+If you looking to buy crypto Our guide on [how to buy crypto](https://txchyon.com/blog/getting-started/how-to-buy-crypto) will help you on your way.